-In the last two sections we discussed the subjective quality and the quality metric performance for noisy sequences.
-In this section, we discuss the visual quality of the denoised test sequences and based on this results the performance of the quality metrics for the denoised test images.
+In the last section we discussed the subjective quality and the quality metric performance for noisy sequences.
+In this section, we discuss the visual quality of the denoised test sequences and based on these results we evaluate the performance of the quality metrics for the denoised test images.
 Finally we identify the most suitable quality metrics for denoising algorithm evaluation.